Rating: ★ ★ ★ ★ ★

 SCA will require your European customers to employ 2-Factor Authentication when making purchases, which is a lot similar to 3D Secure.
 And with localization support for up to 14 different languages, you’ll be able to set up payment pages in different languages.

-Elements is Stripe’s very own UI component library that allows you to collect sensitive customer data such as credit card number securely.
+Elements is Stripe’s very own UI component library that allows you to collect sensitive customer data such as credit card numbers securely.
 Stripe process of payment processing involves two main steps:

 - Collecting sensitive information from your customers securely